NeuroDesk/neurodesk.github.io/content/en/docs/Support/FAQ.md

 ```

 ## Freeview 7.2.0 crashes when I open files
-Freeview (and Freesurfer!) needs a valid license to work and we are not allowed to distribute a license with Neurodesk!
+Freeview (and Freesurfer!) need a valid license to work and we are not allowed to distribute a license with Neurodesk!

-So here is how you can run freeview 7.2.0 and open your files:
+You can follow these steps to run freeview 7.2.0 and open your files:

 1) apply for a license (https://surfer.nmr.mgh.harvard.edu/registration.html) and paste this license in ~/.license